 - The Office of Admissions will receive and gather ALL required documents.
 Completed applications that contain the required GPAs, confidential appraisal forms and the résumé will be forwarded to the coordinator of advising for the educational leadership program.

 - Completed applications will be reviewed by the faculty review committee.
-Those applications that include acceptable GPAs, the résumé, recommendations, goal statement and confidential appraisal forms will be admitted, and assigned an advisor.
+Those applications that include acceptable GPAs, résumé, recommendations, and personal statement will be admitted, and assigned an advisor.
 Applications may be deemed “questionable” due to a combination of low GPA, fair or poor recommendations, poor writing ability and/or statements that are inconsistent with the student’s goals as an administrator.
 These “questionable” applications will be reviewed by the full faculty, giving special consideration to the student’s life experiences, verbal skills, writing skills, educational background, and GPAs.

 - Applicants which are accepted will be notified following admission decisions.